The best Greek islands for couples include Santorini, Mykonos, Rhodes and a few lesser-visited hidden gems!

 While it’s a popular island with tourists, there are still many parts where the traditional culture has remained untouched, meaning you’ll have the chance to experience the time-honoured traditions and festivals that make Crete so special.

 Arguably one of the most beautiful islands in the Dodecanese, Karpathos is paradise for couples seeking a break from the stresses of daily life.
 Perfectly positioned in the Aegean Sea between Rhodes and Crete, this picture-perfect Greek island is unspoiled and secluded, and hasn’t suffered from the over development of its larger neighbours.
 Just look at this beach – isn’t it beautiful?!

 This island may be away from the main tourist trail, but you’ll still find plenty of things to do.
 Picturesque villages, churches and monasteries are perched precariously on the steep hillsides, nestled in some of the finest scenery you’ll find in the Greek islands.

 The inhabitants of Karpathos are proud of their unique traditions and local culture, and throughout the year there are lots of small local festivals where you can enjoy traditional specialities, music and folk dancing.
 Karpathos is also an excellent place to try scuba diving.
 The crystal waters that surround the island are teeming with marine life and dotted with historic shipwrecks.

 This list wouldn’t be complete without mentioning Mykonos, probably best known as the party capital of the Greek islands.
-For this reason, it’s one of the best Greek islands for young couples seeking some fun and lively nightlife.
+It’s one of the best Greek islands for young couples seeking lively nightlife.